Juosorioca420/PortfolioAnalisys-I/readme.md

 # Portafolio Analysis

-Basic Asset allocation and Risk management methodologies.
+An exploration of asset allocation and Risk management methodologies.